 The coast of northern Norway: hiking and wild camping Kvaløya and Senja

-I have very fond feelings of Tromsø.
-This Norse city, situated honderds of kilometers above the polar cirle, is located beautifully on the narrow island Tromsøya, surrounded on all sides by fjords and islands and mountains.
-It feels remote and yet has every comfort you could wish for.
-A few years ago, I travelled to Tromsø in March, still full winter time so far up north - a very memorable trip, as it was my first try at winter camping, the first time I witnessed the northern lights, and also I got absolutely blasted by a blizzard of epic proportions.
+I have very fond feelings for Tromsø.
+This Norse city, located honderds of kilometers above the polar cirle, is build beautifully on the narrow island Tromsøya, surrounded on all sides by fjords and islands and mountains.
+This city feels remote, nature is always close and yet it has every comfort you could wish for.
+A few years ago, I travelled to Tromsø in March, still full winter season so far up north - a very memorable trip, as it was my first try at winter camping, the first time I witnessed the northern lights, and also I got absolutely blasted by a blizzard.
 The city of Tromsø, with its restaurants, hotels, museums, cosy lights and supermarkets, was a most welcome refuge.
 During July 2022, I again travelled far up north by bus and train to explore the area around Tromsø in summertime: I went hiking and wild camping for two weeks on the beautiful yet quiet islands of Kvaløya and Senja.

-Setting out entirely on foot is always a bit of a challenge if you're not on a established long distance trail or within the borders of nature area criss-crossed with hiking paths.
-I found the number of hiking trails on both Senja and Kvaløya a little lacking: there are quite a few stretches on these islands where there isn't any trail present.
-With the help of a good hiking map, I still managed to patch together a nice hiking tour, crossing both Kvaløya and Senja roughly from east to west - combining on- and off-trail walking with the occasional road stretch and bus or ferry ride, but still very much enjoying beautiful views, quiet seaside villages and remote tent pitches during a time of year during which it never gets dark.
-A collection of some of my most memorable experiences from this trip.
+Setting out entirely on foot is often a bit of a planning challenge if you're not on a established long distance trail or within the borders of a nature area criss-crossed with hiking paths.
+I found the number of hiking trails on both Senja and Kvaløya a tad lacking: there are stretches on these islands where there isn't any trail present.
+With the help of a good hiking map, I still managed to patch together a nice hiking tour, crossing both Kvaløya and Senja roughly from east to west - combining on- and off-trail walking with the occasional road stretch and bus or ferry ride, but still very much enjoying beautiful views, quiet seaside villages and remote tent pitches during a time of year during which knows no darkness.
+A collection of my most memorable experiences from this trip.

 A small off-trail adventure in the rain

-I strarted my trip with a short bus ride out of Tromsø onto Kvaløya, a mountainous island right before the coast of Tromsø, connected to it by bridge.
-I walked down the road for a while, decided to divert into a narrow valley and pitched my little green tent there amidst deep grass in the pouring rain.
-All the while, I did not have the slightest idea if I would be able to hike the off-trail route over the mountain ridge I had in mind next day.
+I began my hiking trip with a short bus ride out of Tromsø onto Kvaløya, a mountainous island right before the coast of Tromsø, connected to it by bridge.
+I walked down a quiet road for a while in the rainy late afternoon, decided to divert into a narrow valley and pitched my little green tent there amidst soaking wet, long grass.
+All the while, I did not have the slightest idea if I would be able to hike up the mountain ridge I was camped beneath.
+There was certainly no trail.
 Would the route not be too steep?
 Too heavily vegetated?
 To slippery in the rain?
-It is one of those moments of doubt every hiker experiences from time to time: you just can't help thinking, what exactly have I gotten myself into?
+It is one of those moments of doubt every hiker experiences from time to time: what exactly have I gotten myself into?
 Yet the soft sound of rain of my rainfly was a familiar and soothing sound.
 I slept well and just carefully went on my way the following morning.
-Soon I was completely at peace, immersed in the wide views and fresh air and the joy of just wandering about in nature.
-In a way hiking, despite of challenges like challenging weather or tough terrain, is so very easy.
+Soon I felt completely at peace, immersed in the wide views and fresh air and the joy of just wandering about in nature.
+Hiking, despite challenges like encountering miserable weather or tough terrain, is in a way so very easy.

-Climbing to the most perfect wild camping place amidst stony peaks
+Climbing to the most perfect wild camping spot amidst stony peaks

 Animal encounters high above the fjords

 A lemmet loudly whistled at me when I crawled out of my tent very early in the morning.
-I also often found myself surrounded by reindeer, amphibians and all kinds of birds while cross-crossing through scenic, green central Kvaløya.
-Animal meetings like that are always wonderful.
+I also repeatedly found myself surrounded by reindeer, amphibians and all kinds of birds while cross-crossing through scenic, green central Kvaløya.
+Animal encours like that are always memorable.

 Above the treeline in west Kvaløya

-Above the arctic circle, you don't have climb that high to reach a high alpine environment: bare, stony, and with open views to all side (if the weather permits it, of course).
-I just love these barren tundra places that feel so rugged and remote yet open to exporation.
-In more southern mountain areas, you'd have to climb up to to 3000+ meters to reach similar terrain - if you even can get there without having to resort to technical climbing.
+Above the arctic circle, you don't have climb that high to reach a high alpine environment: bare, stony, and with open views to all side (weather permitting, of course).
+I just love these barren tundra places that feel so rugged and remote yet often quite easy to explore.
+In more southern mountain areas, you'd have to climb up to to 3000+ meters to reach similar terrain - if you even can reach such attitudes without having to resort to technical climbing.

 The sharp peaks of Senja at midsummer midnight.
-No further words needed, I think.
+What a sight.

-I ended up in this small harbour simply because the bus I hopped on to skip a stretch of road walking had this seaside village as its final destination and I simply decided to remain seated.
-I pitched my tent at a campervan parking by the sea and enjoyed exploring this quiet place with its flowers, café, mountain views, sea birds, boats and lighthouse.
-It made for a welcome change to my earlier remote camping spots.
+I ended up in this small harbour simply because the bus I hopped on to skip a stretch of road walking had this seaside village as its final destination and I impulsively decided to remain seated.
+I pitched my tent at a campervan parking lot at the seaside and enjoyed an evening exploring this quiet place with its flowers, café, fish factory, mountain views, sea birds, boats and lighthouse.
+It was a welcome change to my earlier remote camping spots.

-Once I had reached the west of Senja, I was able to follow a part of the official trail Senja på langs through the Anderdalen national park.
-Trail is a bit of an overstatement: this is barely more than a track, barely visible, narrow and muddy.
-It was here I most missed the beloved Swedish boardwalks.
+Once I had reached the west of Senja, I was able to follo part of an official trail: Senja på langs, through the Anderdalen national park.
+Though, it has to be said, trail is a bit of an overstatement.
+This hiking route consists of barely more than a track, barely visible, narrow and muddy.
+It was here I most missed the beloved boardwalks so common in Sweden or Finland.
 The nature in this national park, however, was rugged and lush and I was witness to some spectacular light during the evenings.

 Exploring Senja's most western fjords